 Rates also vary by lender, which is why it’s always important to shop around when looking for a mortgage.
 Each lender has its own overhead and operating costs and thus has to charge differently in order to make a profit.

 To make sure you’re getting the best rate, you can either apply with several lenders at once or go to a mortgage broker, who can do the shopping for you.
 Brokers can often find lower rates thanks to their industry connections and access to wholesale pricing.

 Regardless of which route you choose, make sure you’re comparing the full loan estimate— closing costs included—to accurately see who’s pricing is more affordable.

 How Mortgage Rates Impact House Prices

 Mortgage rates don’t directly impact home prices, but they do influence housing supply—which plays a big role in pricing.
-As mortgage rates rise, existing homeowners are less likely to list their properties and enter the market (they’d likely pay a higher rate on their new loan).
+As mortgage rates rise, existing homeowners are less likely to list their properties and enter the market.
 This creates a dearth of for-sale properties, driving demand up and prices with them.

 All this depends on how much rates rise, though.
 If rates rise for too long or get too high, it could stifle demand—even for the few properties that are out there.
 That would force sellers to lower their prices in order to stand out.

 If you’re not happy with the interest rates that lenders are offering you, you can always pay discount points to lower your rate.
 Discount points are essentially a form of prepaid interest.
 One point costs 1% of the total loan balance and lowers your interest rate for the life of your mortgage.
 The amount it lowers your rate depends on your individual lender and the current market.